TULiberalArts/Public-Policy/pages/research.md

 The [University Community Collaborative](http://uccollab.org/) (UCC) prepares and supports young people to become confident, effective leaders through youth programming.
 Engaging approximately 130 youth per year (ages 14-24), our programming is distinguished by its emphasis on long term development, its incorporation of youth leaders into the Collaborative’s organizational structure, its social justice/community building orientation and its location on a university campus.
 This combination has created a large cadre of high school and college students who have followed the civic pathway to college and the college pathway to civic leadership.

-___

 ## Faculty Publications

 **[Andrew Buss](http://andrewbuss.cgpublisher.com/)** <br>
 ![Temple Public Policy Faculty Andrew Buss]({{site.baseurl}}/media/AndrewBuss.jpg){:.img-right}

 Buss, A., & Lardy, J. (2015).
-A New Community Space: The Culture of the Urban Bike Café. <br>
-   _Spaces and Flows: An International Journal of Urban and Extra Urban Studies_, 5(3-4), 13-25.
+A New Community Space: The Culture of the Urban Bike Café.  _Spaces and Flows: An International Journal of Urban and Extra Urban Studies_, 5(3-4), 13-25.

 Buss, A. (2014).
-Innovating through Public Technology: Taking Data Democratization to the Next Level in <br>    Philadelphia. _Smart Cities for a Bright Sustainable Future – A Global Perspective Update._
+Innovating through Public Technology: Taking Data Democratization to the Next Level in Philadelphia. _Smart Cities for a Bright Sustainable Future – A Global Perspective Update._

 Buss, A., Del Bianco, A., & Keck, L. (2013).
-Democratizing Design: Using Collaboration and Consensus <br>      Building as a Principle of Good Government. _International Journal of Design Management and Professional Practice_, 6(1), 47-59.
+Democratizing Design: Using Collaboration and Consensus Building as a Principle of Good Government. _International Journal of Design Management and Professional Practice_, 6(1), 47-59.

 Buss, A., Keck, L. (2012).
-Pathways to Citizen Engagement: Transforming Urban Communities through <br>          Public Technology. _Access International Journal of Technology, Knowledge, and Society_, 8(2), 135-142.
+Pathways to Citizen Engagement: Transforming Urban Communities through Public Technology. _Access International Journal of Technology, Knowledge, and Society_, 8(2), 135-142.

 Buss, Andrew (2011).
-After the Disaster: Revising Neighborhood Identity in Post-Katrina New Orleans. <br>
-  _Spaces and Flows: An International Journal of Urban and Extra Urban Studies_, 1(2), 47-62.
+After the Disaster: Revising Neighborhood Identity in Post-Katrina New Orleans. _Spaces and Flows: An International Journal of Urban and Extra Urban Studies_, 1(2), 47-62.

 ___